 (Left pic: Source Wikipedia) | The cover of The Dark Side of the Moon

 Mark Knopfler influenced Joe Perry of Aerosmith fame, who influenced Slash of Gun N Roses.
 (Citation needed).
 Under the showmanship of Steven Tyler, Aerosmith became one of the top commercial Rock groups.
-With hits like I Don’t Want to Miss a Thing and Janie’s got a gun, Aerosmith music videos are catchy and classy adding to its rock appeal.
+With hits like I Don’t Want to Miss a Thing and Janie’s got a gun, Aerosmith’s music videos are catchy and classy, adding to its rock appeal.
 Aerosmith made stunning Alicia Silverstone (Cryin), a teen heartthrob, a household name globally.
 A quintessential blonde bombshell, Alicia would crossover to movies including Batman playing the coveted Batgirl, popularising the girl next door appeal for a superhero.
-It is the Walk This Way Run DMC version of Aerosmith song that is pivotal in rock history.
+The Aerosmith song’s Walk This Way Run DMC version is pivotal in rock history.
 The middle Road ranks Walk This Walk with Run-D.M.C as the breakout number.
-One of the first fusion between hard rock and hip hop, the song is a gamechanger in defining or kickstarting the rap-rock genre.
+One of the first fusing hard rock and hip hop, the song is a gamechanger in defining or kickstarting the rap-rock genre.

 Philanthropy is at the heart of many musicians.
 Bob Geldof stood out as a role model through its Band-Aid program, cofounded with Midge Ure.
-Originally started as a platform to help famine victims in Ethiopia, Band-Aid has seen multiple avatars for charitable purposes.
-Bono, U2 magic man along with Bobby Shriver started the RED movement, a holistic mission to end AIDS.
-RED partners with organizations and all proceeds of the mission ~$650 million are donated to Global Fund to fight two pandemics AIDS and COVID-19.
-Pearl Jam through the Vitalogy Foundation is enabling giving across multiple sectors, Smashing Pumpkins are doing their good.
+Originally started to help famine victims in Ethiopia, Band-Aid has seen multiple avatars for charitable purposes.
+Bono, U2 magic man and Bobby Shriver started the RED movement, a holistic mission to end AIDS.
+RED partners with organizations and mission proceeds ~$650 million are donated to Global Fund to fight two pandemics, AIDS and COVID-19.
+Through the Vitalogy Foundation, Pearl Jam is enabling giving across multiple sectors, smashing Pumpkins are doing their good.
 Taylor Swift, Elton John, Rihanna, Beyonce, Gary Brooks rank the top five givers by Money Inc. Concerts remains one of the most significant enablers for charity tying up with global organizations like Oxfam.

-I was visiting Pittsburgh and as I walked down to downtown Pittsburgh, I was captivated by city’s elegant beauty built around magnificent universities.
-I walked right into a world-class music and art festival.
-Just like in the movies and biblical.
+I was visiting Pittsburgh, and as I walked down to downtown Pittsburgh, I was captivated by the city’s elegant beauty built around magnificent universities.
+I walked right into a world-class music and art festival, just like in the movies and biblical.
 The festive as a background would be covered in all publications in the trilogy.
-Leave you with a hip hop dance video captured at the venue.
+Leave you with a hip-hop dance video captured at the venue.
 It was exactly as I had pictured America in my dreams.
 Hip Hop reminds me of Arrested Development.
-Ah Ah Tennessee coming to Nashville, the music capital of world.
+Ah Ah, Tennessee is coming to Nashville, the world’s music capital.
 Leave you with a groovy Hip Hop song.
 Have a good one.

 Take me to another place, take me to another land, Make me forget all that hurts me, let me understand your plan, Take me to another place, take me to another land, Make me forget all that hurts me, let me understand your plan.